fortrabbit/blog/battling-billing.md

 ---
 title: Battling with billing
 author: fl
-excerpt: How hustling with accounting keeps us away from developing our service.
+intro: How hustling with accounting keeps us away from developing our service.
 created: 2015-03-24
 tag:
   - opinion